FrederikP/csgo-ts-mover/README.md

 # Things to note
 - If the teamspeak server is running on a different host than the web service, then the IP of the web service should be whitelisted in teamspeak.
 For mor see the teamspeak query docs.
 - If you need authentication and encryption for the web service, use a web server like nginx or apache to proxy traffic
+- I use docker to run the csgo servers as well as the service and it makes things a lot easier

 # Future ideas
 - Allow mapping configuration using chat commands in csgo